badd-labs/badd-labs/lab3.1/README.md

 Note 2: [Ether](http://www.ethdocs.org/en/latest/ether.html) is the name of the currency used within Ethereum.
 Wei is the smallest unit in Ethereum.
 1 Ether = 10^18 Wei.
 The account balance and transfer amount are shown in Wei.
 You can use the converter utility web3.fromWei and web3.toWei to convert between Ether and Wei.

+FAQ/Trouble shooting
+---

+- Q1: When sending transaction, I got this error: "account is locked"
-Note 3: Before sending transactions, you may need to unlock your personal wallet/account and input passphrase.
+   - Answer: Before sending transactions, you may need to unlock your personal wallet/account and input passphrase.
 Example:

 ```
 personal.unlockAccount(eth.accounts[0])
 ```
+- Q2: In Mining, I keep getting zero balance?
+    - Answer: One of possible reasons is your VM/OS does not have enough memory.
+We recommend at least 4 GB for mining.
+If you don't run mining, you don't have to allocate large memory for this lab.
+- Q3: When my terminal crashes in VM (e.g., during mining),  I cannot restart the `geth` properly.
+    - Answer: You can restart the VM to get around this issue.
+(Terminal crash may mess up network stack in your VM which `geth` depends on).